ZAWNAING22/Kotlin-Android-Learning-Journey/02-OOP-in-Kotlin/oop.md

     }
 }

-// The Instance
+// Creating an Object
 val p1 = Person()
 p1.name = "Zaw"
 p1.age = 23
 p1.greet()
 📱 Where is this used in Android?
-Every screen you see is a class.
-When Android starts a screen, it instantiates an object of that class.
+Every screen in your app is a class.
+When the system starts a screen, it creates an object of that class.

-UI Components: class MainActivity : AppCompatActivity()
+class MainActivity : AppCompatActivity()

-Logic: NetworkManager, DatabaseHelper, ImageLoader
+Common objects: User, Product, NetworkManager, DatabaseHelper.

-2. Constructors
+3️⃣ Constructors
-Constructors initialize your objects with data the moment they are created.
+Constructors are used to initialize an object's properties when it is first created.

 Primary vs. Secondary
 Kotlin
-// Primary: Concise and common class User(val id: Int, val username: String)

-// Secondary: Used when you need extra logic during initialization class User {
-    var id: Int
+// Primary Constructor (Most Common) class Person(val name: String, val age: Int)

+// Secondary Constructor (Using the 'constructor' keyword) class Person {
-    var username: String
+    var name: String

-    constructor(id: Int, username: String) {
+    var age: Int

+    constructor(name: String, age: Int) {
-        this.id = id
+        this.name = name
-        this.username = username
+        this.age = age
     }
 }
 📱 Where is this used in Android?
-Model Classes: Defining the structure of a User or Product.
+Model Classes: Creating a User(id = 1, name = "Zaw").

-Adapters: Passing a list of data into a RecyclerView.Adapter.

-class UserAdapter(private val userList: List<User>)
+RecyclerView Adapters: Passing a list of data into an adapter: class UserAdapter(private val userList: List<User>)

-3. Inheritance
+4️⃣ Inheritance
-Inheritance allows one class to derive features from another.
-In Kotlin, you must use the open keyword to allow a class to be inherited.
+Inheritance allows a child class to adopt the properties and methods of a parent class.
+In Kotlin, classes are final by default; you must use the open keyword to allow inheritance.

 Kotlin
 open class Animal {